-Governors:
+Trustees:

-Governors are responsible for the approval of the E-Safety Policy and for reviewing the effectiveness of the policy.
+Trustees are responsible for the approval of the E-Safety Policy and for reviewing the effectiveness of the policy.
 This will be carried out by the Governors receiving regular information about e-safety incidents and monitoring reports.
-A member of the Governing Body has taken on the role of E-Safety Governor.
+A member of the Board of Trustees has taken on the role of E-Safety Governor.
 The role of the E-Safety Governor will include:

-- regular meetings with the E-Safety Co-ordinator - regular monitoring of e-safety incident logs - regular monitoring of filtering/change control logs - reporting to relevant Governors meeting
+- regular monitoring of e-safety incident logs - regular monitoring of filtering/change control logs - reporting to relevant Governors meeting